-- a. title, applicants and institutions involved, duration and foreseeable budget (1 page) - b. description of the project (1-2 pages)
+- a. title, applicants and institutions involved, duration and foreseeable budget - b. short description of the planned project (1-2 pages)

-The template for the letter of intent is available on the Bridge website (www.bridge.ch).
-The letter of intent itself is not evaluated but is a prerequisite for the submission of a Discovery project proposal.
-It enables the Bridge Office to make preparations for the forthcoming evaluation and planning of the call.
+The letter of intent is not evaluated but is a prerequisite for the submission of a Discovery project proposal.
+It enables the BRIDGE Office to prepare for the forthcoming evaluation and plan the call.
 Upon submission of their letter of intent, applicants receive an acknowledgment that their letter has been received.